How We Came Up With the Idea for 3D Proportional Design

 Staff: How did you analyze all of this data?
 It looks like a lot of plot points.

 Steve: Actually, we found that there were patterns in the data.
 Overwhelmingly, male bodies fall into two different shapes: triangular (broad shoulders and narrow waists) and rectangular (leaner build, with a smaller chest-waist ratio).
+97% of men fall into these 2-shapes.
 We also consulted with physiologists and discovered that these different shapes serve a purpose.
 Men with triangular builds have short twitchy muscles that are designed for brief, overwhelming bursts of power.
 Men with rectangular builds have longer, leaner muscles designed for tremendous endurance.
 We knew that sizing couldn’t possibly be the same for men with such distinctive builds, so we decided to adjust our whole system to accommodate for body type as well as height and weight.

 Staff: Most shirts come in, at most, seven sizes: XS-XXL.
 Wouldn’t you need an overwhelming number of shirts in each design to accommodate for all of these sizing considerations?